WrtApp/wreditor/README.md

 # Boilerplate Redux

 There are a ton of awesome front end HTML boilerplates out there and it can be tough to choose between them all.
-So why choose at all?
 Boilerplate Redux is my version of the perfect HTML5 boilerplate.
 It's based on a number of different projects all mashed together to suit my workflow.
 It is a total rewrite of my original boilerplate project (still available if anyone like it better) called HTML5 Bill-erplate.

 BP-Redux places a heavy focus on the LESS stylesheet language (http://lesscss.org) and a fluid grid system based on a max-width of 1140px.

+It is our goal to make Boilerplates accessible to total web n00bs.
+We were all n00bs once and I personally feel that if you give a n00b a good jumping off point, and explain the why and how of coding, said n00b will learn quicker and adhere to best practices as second nature.
+Granted, the boilerplates out there already are very n00b friendly but we want to really spell a few things out for people here.

 ## Components